 Our Educational Technology facilities prepare students to meet the challenges of a dynamic global society in which they collaborate, contribute and flourish through universal access to people, information and ideas.

 BIS is committed to delivering a twenty-first century learning environment by providing a consistent, well-integrated set of platforms and services to support the educational technology vision.
-We have a 1:1 device programme, full-time Help Desks at both campuses, technology in all classrooms, and three Educational Technology specialists.
+We have a 1:1 device programme including BYOD laptops in Grades 6-10, full-time Help Desks at both campuses, technology in all classrooms, and three Educational Technology specialists.

 Where we create to communicate

 Spaces for exploring, investigating, creating, devising and performing music, theatre & visual arts.
 Students express ideas and feelings, understand cultures and perspectives.
 Communication, innovation and imagination flourish while creative work is presented and shared.

 Students active in Physical Education lessons each week